joshperry/ovrly/readme.md

 have both a functional interface and an event-driven interface.
 Event subscription is accomplished with Observables to which many target listeners can subscribe.

+### App

+Implements the CefApp interface and is in charge of dispatching logic between code intented to run in the browser or render process on startup.

+It exposes two observables, `OnBrowser` and `OnRender` which are dispatched in their respective process types.

+It also exposes a task dispatch function `runOnMain` which will run a provided code on the process' main thread.

+### GFX

+This is defines and implements access to the the graphics system like OpenGL, Vulkan, or DirectX.
+It's primary purpose is to provide an abstract interface over these different techs to provide for xplat.

+This is accomplished through duck-typing; a platform-specific header is included with conditional ifdefs, and the build system will compile/link only the OS-specific source module.

+Ovrly has fairly simple needs as far as the graphics subsystem is concerned.
+It only needs to create and blit into a texture which is given to the OpenVR overlay for rendering.

+It's possible that OpenGL or Vulkan may eventually be the only needed backend.

+### JS

+This contains the logic that mediates between OpenVR and browser JS instances (one in each render process).
+This acts similarly to other cef interfaces which use IPC to single-source certain logic (like the gpu-process) so that we only have a single connection to the OpenVR API.

+On the browser process it uses the OpenVR API to enumerate the interface (hardware, playarea, etc.) and receive events for changes to the environment (input events, positional events, hardware state changes, etc), it also handles requests for changes to the OpenVR state.

+For delivering events it creates a listening ZMQ PUB socket, for taking state-change requests it creates a listening ZMQ REP socket.

+On the render process it connects to the browser process' ZMQ PUB socket to recieve VR state-change events.
+It marshals this event data into the JS object model using its V8 engine interface.

+When JS functions are called that should mutate the VR state, it marshals this data and makes a call to the browser process using the ZMQ REP socket and marshals any response data back to the V8 callsite.

+### Logging

+A simple logging module based on spdlog.
+It's job is to initialize and make the logger available to other modules.

+### Main

+This is the primary startup code for ovrly, it composes all the modules and then calls cef functions to initialize the app.
+The rest of the application logic branches from cef-triggered observables like `OnBrowser`.

+### Manager

+This is where code for managing the native instances of browsers and overlay instances.

+It currently does very little, but may eventually be where the window-manageresque logic will reside.

+### UI

+This is mainly a CefClient implementation that handles the desktop UI for ovrly.
+It's fairly xplat already as it uses chromium's views for creating and managing most of the browser UI/UX.

+### VR

+This module handles most logic for interacting and marshaling data and events between OpenVR, abstracting much of the interface to ovrly's needs so other modules don't need to know much of anything about OpenVR.

+In the future, this may be where support for other VR tech like OpenXR is implemented (OpenXR doesn't yet have the concept of overlays yet).

+One of the primary interfaces provided by this module is the `Overlay` abstract class which handles base logic that can be used to implement overlays which derive their visual surface from any source (e.g. a cef browser, a PNG, a webcam, etc), and provides virtual functions like `onLayout` for delivering events overlay shape changes.

+### Web

+Similar to UI, this is a CefClient implementation, though its implementation is specific to the offscreen browser instances behind each VR overlay.
+It also provides an implementation of the VR module's Overlay class.

+It's primary task is to recieve the buffer and dirty rects provided by the render process and hand them to the Overlay render logic, .
+It currently doesn't implement much UX, but this is also where things like virtual keyboard and mouse input handling would occur.

 ### CEF integration

 Because cef wraps chromium to act as the ovrly user interface, the logic necessarily